yoraish/aruco_gridboard/IndoorAutonomousFlight.md

 The Flight Controller and the Raspberry Pi 3 on the quadcopter are connected via serial port whereas the Rapsberry Pi 3 and the desktop PC are connected via WiFi.
 The desktop PC is used only for configuration and visualization purpuses.

-## Summarizing:
+## Components of the system

- - A little quadcopter (160mm) with Revolution FC with Arducopter 3.7-dev some relevant parameters on my quad:
+- A little quadcopter (160mm) with Revolution FC with Arducopter 3.7-dev and the following relevant parameters:
-	AHRS_EKF_TYPE 2
+  - AHRS_EKF_TYPE 2
-	EKF2_ENABLE 1
+  - EKF2_ENABLE 1
-	EKF3_ENABLE 0
+  - EKF3_ENABLE 0
-	EK2_GPS_TYPE 3
+  - EK2_GPS_TYPE 3
-	EK2_POSNE_M_NSE 0.1
+  - EK2_POSNE_M_NSE 0.1
-	EK2_EXTNAV_DELAY 80
+  - EK2_EXTNAV_DELAY 80
-	GPS_TYPE 0
+  - GPS_TYPE 0
-	COMPASS_USE 0
+  - COMPASS_USE 0
-	VISO_TYPE 0
+  - VISO_TYPE 0

 - On the quadcopter there is a Raspberry Pi 3 (connected to FC with serial port) and a Raspberry Cam
 - On the Raspberry Pi there is ROS Kinetic with mavros and aruco_gridboard packages
 - The video is captured with raspicam_node witch publish camera/image and camera/camera_info topics
 - On the Raspberry Pi aruco_gridboard (slightly modified by me) subscribe to above topics and publish a camera_pose message to the mavros/vision_pose/pose topic.

 A SET_GPS_GLOBAL_ORIGIN and a SET_HOME_POSITION messages (https://github.com/anbello/aruco_gridboard/blob/master/script/set_origin.py) are sent before starting to use the system.